Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Inferring General MANOVA Hypotheses

-Of course, this contains equality of expectation vectors with a focus on components, as was treated in the previous section, but also with other partitions allowing to determine the responsible groups for a rejection.
-Now, we want to formulate the analogous tests for this general hypotheses.
-This leads to quadratic forms for the $\ell$-th local hypothesis through
+This contains the equality of expectation vectors treated in the previous section as special case.
+Other partitions allow, e.g., to determine the responsible groups for a rejection.
+Now, we want to formulate an analogous multiple testing procedure for this more general multiple testing problem.
+Similar to Section 3, this leads to quadratic forms for the $\ell$-th local hypothesis

-In contrast to $\widetilde \vM$, the dimension of the second argument of $\vM$ changes, while all other requirements on the function are still needed.
+In contrast to $\widetilde \vM$ considered in Section~3, the dimension of the second argument of $\vM$ is slightly different, while all other requirements on the function are still needed.
+The corresponding asymptotic limits are derived below.